Garfield Minus Garfield: History

 Garfield Minus Garfield was created by Dan Walsh, a technology manager from Dublin, Ireland.
 It started as a blog on Tumblr.
 The comic followed a number of other remixes of newspaper comic strips, such as The Dysfunctional Family Circus and Marmaduke Explained.
 Walsh said that he was not the first to come up with the idea of removing Garfield from his own strip, saying that "the idea had been floating around on message boards for a couple years before I started posting them... but I think it’s fair to say I did champion and popularize it."

 Jim Davis, the creator of Garfield, approved of the work, and in October 2008, Ballantine Books released a Garfield Minus Garfield book in full color, with the original comics alongside the altered ones.
 It is credited to Jim Davis, with a foreword written by Dan Walsh.
 Inside the book, however, most of the content is devoted to a section with "Garfield Minus Garfield Strips by Dan", followed in the end by "A word from Jim Davis" and a small section of Davis' own attempts at making Garfield Minus Garfield strips.
 A review in the New Yorker said that publishing the original comics next to the edited ones "vastly lessens the effect of 'Minus'" and was likely done to protect the Garfield brand.
 A Publishers Weekly review said that while Walsh’s completely altered Davis’s jokes, "Davis’s stabs at the concept are mostly just gags about Garfield’s owner, Jon Arbuckle."

 Paws, Inc., the company which publishes Garfield, published its own strip on GoComics starting in November 2008.
 The strip was also named Garfield Minus Garfield and had the same premise.
 According to its "About" page, the Paws Inc. comic is "based on the phenomenon ignited by Dan Walsh's hilarious and wildly popular webcomic".
 Unlike Walsh's version, it also included the original Garfield strip underneath.
 Publication of Paws, Inc's version ceased in 2020 and is no longer on GoComics.

-While Walsh's comic is still running as of 2020, his publication slowed.
-For example, there were only seven strips published in 2020.
+Walsh still occasionally publishes comics on his site.